Nature in the Grasse Prealps

 The striped grayling (Pseudotergumia fidia).
 As the previous species, this meridional Satyrinae likes dry and stony spots where it often lies on the ground.
 It is identified to its whitish underside, with a dark zigzag stripe.
 This butterfly is found in southwestern Europe (Iberian peninsula, France, Italian maritime Alps) and in North Africa.
 In France, this local butterfly occurs in the Mediterranean zone, closely following the olive tree distribution.

 The dusky heath (Coenonympha dorus).
 Heaths are small-size members of the Satyrinae familly, usually showing eyespots and metallic-looking stripes on the underwing.
 The dusky heath is a mediterranean species restricted to Spain, southern France and western Italy, and to northwestern Africa.

 The autumn ringlet (Erebia neoridas).
 This species is fairly common in the area, where it is one of the only ringlet species.
 It flies over dry and rocky grasslands from august to october.
 This butterfly occurs in scattered colonies across Spain, France and Italy.

 The de Prunner's ringlet (Erebia triarius).
-Although the presence of this species in the Grasse Prealps has to be confirmed, it occurs nearby (Verdon) in similar habitats.
+This is also a spring species, found in the Grasse Prealps in clearing of Scots pine woods.
 Both wings display a distinctive set of black spots with white highlights.
 This butterfly flies in spring, in clearings of scots pines.
 It occurs in the Pyrenees and the Alps.

 The tree grayling (Neohipparchia statilinus).
 This rather large species shows distinctive eyespots on the underside.
 It is found in dry and rocky places, starting from the end of july.
 The tree grayling occurs in southern Europe, Turkey and Northern Africa.